 The material of your scissors is the single most important factor in their performance and longevity.
 Think of it as the foundation of your most essential tool.
 A pair of shears crafted from high-quality steel will hold a sharp edge longer, resist corrosion, and provide the clean, precise cuts your clients expect.
 Investing in the right material from the start means you'll have a reliable partner at your station for years to come.
 When you're browsing for new barber tools, understanding the differences between steel types will help you make a choice that truly fits your craft and cutting style.
 Let's break down the most common and trusted materials you'll find in professional shears.

-Japanese Steel vs. Stainless Steel
+Japanese vs. Stainless Steel: Which Is Better?

 When you see "Japanese steel" on a scissor's description, pay attention.
 This isn't just a marketing term; it's a mark of exceptional quality.
 Steels like ATS-314, made by the Japanese company Hitachi, are famous in the industry for their incredible hardness and ability to hold an ultra-sharp edge.
 This means you get consistently crisp cuts and your shears won't need sharpening as frequently.
 While "stainless steel" is a broad category, high-grade Japanese steel is often considered the best steel for professional shears because it’s specifically engineered for the demands of professional styling, offering superior durability and performance.